deploy2zenodo/deploy2zenodo/README.md

 ## script

 You can use the script directly.
-But that is not our focus of `deploy2zenodo`, so we keep it short.
+But that is not our main focus of `deploy2zenodo`, so we keep it short.
 For example:

 ```sh
 SCRIPTURL=https://gitlab.com/deploy2zenodo/deploy2zenodo/-/releases/permalink/latest/downloads/deploy2zenodo